 - Now type in the following and press Enter.

 Follow the on-screen instructions.
-Do not turn off your computer or laptop in any case during the updating process.
-In the case of the laptop, make sure the battery is present in the laptop and the AC adapter is connected with it the whole time.
+Do not turn off your computer or laptop under any circumstances during the update process.
+In the case of the laptop, ensure the battery is in place and the AC adapter remains connected the entire time.

-If this guide didn’t work out for your model, do let us know and we will guide for your specific model.
+If this guide didn’t work for your model, please let us know and we will provide guidance for your specific model.